stephenjwilson/MeTeOR/README.md

 # MeTeOR
-This project is built off of python 3 for the creation of the MeTeOR network and MATLAB for the assessment of the network.
+This project is built off of python 3 for the creation of the MeTeOR network and MATLAB for the assessment of the network as well as the unsupervised link prediction.

 # Raw Data and Results